Chatto & Windus| 18 February 2021| 294 pages| Review copy| 5*

 It was a complete pleasure to read A Town Called Solace by Mary Lawson.
 I loved the clarity of the narrative, focused on three main characters, each perfectly distinct and finely described and the sense of location in a small town is excellent.

-It’s set in 1972, but looks back to events thirty years earlier when Elizabeth Orchard first met Liam who was then a small boy of 3 when he and his family lived in the house next door.
+It’s set in North Ontario in 1972, but looks back to events thirty years earlier when Elizabeth Orchard first met Liam who was then a small boy of 3 when he and his family lived in the house next door.
 The last time she saw him he was still only 4 years old.
 It was not a happy time for either of them, and thirty years later, when she is dying she wants to make amends and gives him her house.

 Clara lives next door to Elizabeth, who she loves, and she is alarmed when she sees Liam moving into Elizabeth’s house.
 Elizabeth had given her a key and she goes in every day to feed Moses, Elizabeth’s cat.
 She has no idea that Elizabeth is dying and is furious when she discovers that Liam is moving Elizabeth’s things and packing them in boxes.
 Her life is in turmoil in any case as she is devastated that Rose, her 16 year old sister has gone missing.